bnaman50/BasicDB_Sys/README.md

 # BasicDB_Sys

 This work was done as a part of my course during 3rd semester.
 Please refer to the Documentation file for further details.

+Run the file 'FinalStudent.py' to use it.